FatimasCoding2020/coffeehouse/TESTING.md

     - Fixed by implementing the button feature.
 3. I would like to work on writing meaningful commit messages starting with a capital letter, in the imperative mood and no links.
 4. I would like to make sure I add more error handler pages like 404 besides 500 error page.
-5. I would like work on responsiveness and remove the horizontal scroll on the ipad and ipad pro views.

 ---

 <span id="future-testing"></span>